risvanthkm/spider_devops_task1/Basic_Task/DevOPS/README.md

 ## Overview
 > The script vault_sweep.sh is a bash script that scans repositories for dangerous scripts, insecure permissions, suspicious files, exposed credentials, and invalid environment configurations.
 It also sanitizes the .env files.

-> The script watchdog.sh is a bash script which scans for the warning in the vault_sweep.log file, and it alerts the user by sending an email.
+> The script watchdog.sh is a bash script, runs vault_sweep.sh and scans for the warning in the vault_sweep.log file, and it alerts the user by sending an email.

 ---